devtyr/trello-releasenotes/README.md

 ### Which cards will be exported?

-All cards of the given list having comments that start with `RELEASE:` are exported.
+All cards of the given list having comments that start with `RELEASE:` (default) are exported.
 If there are multiple entries having this "flag", all of them are exported.
+You are able to change this setting in `settings.json`, change `releaseIdentifier` to a value you like to use.

 ## License